Avanade/Liquid-Application-Framework/README.md

 ![]()

-> You can make changes in code, and add more classes and project using other templates if you need!
+> You can make changes in code, add more classes and project if you need, and also using others Liquid templates to do it!

 ## Contribute